shaheeramin/CloudOps-Notes/Notes.md

 	AND e.updated_at <= NOW() - INTERVAL 6 hour
 	AND e.action_status IS NULL;
 ```
-After getting a list, login to the HV from the tables in Alpha and run the following commands to cancel these events
+After getting a list, login to the HV from the table in Alpha and run the following commands to cancel these events
 ```
 ps aux | grep backup
 cd /var/lib/libvirt/images